raden93/veganlife/README.md

  	- [x] Wood Ash Lye + Vegetable Oil + Rosin -> Soap
  	- [x] Soap + Water + Sugar + Bottle -> Soap Solution
  	- [x] Soap Solution + 8 Ice -> Frozen Bubble
- - [ ] Soap Solution in a dispenser create a Bubble.
- - [ ] Bubble can froze to Frozen Bubble if it is surrounded by Ice
- - [ ] Frozen Bubble can be use instead of Pufferfish

 ##### Raw Ender